LoyolaLawTech/Class-Documents/2017/homework/Homework2-forms.md

-# Homework 2 - Due Wednesday, February 8 by 5pm.
+# Homework 2 - Forms

 For this homework, we our going to add some interactivity to our HTML by creating a form.
 Here is the HTML for the form we saw at the end of the last